What is AI(Artificial Intelligence)?

 AI can be broadly classified into two:

 - Narrow AI: This type of AI is also referred to as “weak AI”.
 Narrow AI usually carries out one particular task with extremely high efficiency which mimics human intelligence.
 An example would be any computer game where one player is the user and the other player is the computer.
 What usually happens is, the machine is fed with all the rules and regulations of the game and the possible outcomes of the game manually.
 In turn, this machine applies these data to beat whoever is playing against it.
-A single particular task carried out to mimic human intelligence.
+A single particular task is carried out to mimic human intelligence.

 - Strong AI: Also referred to as “general AI”.
 Here is where there is no difference between a machine and a human being.
 This is the kind of AI we see in the movies, the robots.
 A close example (not the perfect example) would be the world’s first citizen robot, Sophia.
 She was introduced to the world on October 11, 2017.
 Sophia talks like she has emotions.